-Anthony Mitchell has more than 30 years experience interpreting in the Deaf community
+Anthony Mitchell has 35 years experience interpreting in the Deaf community

 He is a registered and qualified BSL/English interpreter with NRCPD the National Registers of Communication Professionals working with Deaf and Deafblind people

 Anthony is also a member of the professional membership organisation VLP

 The domains of Business and media are where he has most experience but also has a background and practice in health, education, community, politics and law.
 After studying and qualifying with CITISERVICES and the University of Bristol, Anthony began a career in interpreting with the Deaf Community.